The name Balaam in the Bible

 The Midianite Balaam of Pethor, son of Beor, is a prophet who is hired by Balak the king of Moab in order to curse Israel (Numbers 22:5).
 Balaam initially finds the endeavor not a good idea (Numbers 22:18) but he goes anyway and ends up starring in one of the most curious scenes in the Bible: that of the talking donkey (Numbers 22:21-35).

-The meaning of the name Balaam is multifarious.
-One suggestion is a combination of the Hebrew words (bal), not, plus ('im), people.
-Hence, 'not of the people,' or a foreigner.
+Hence, this suggestion would render the name Balaam as Not Of The People, or: a foreigner.
 This interpretation is now no longer considered founded on possible etymology (says HAW Theological Wordbook of the Old Testament ) but there is no law against being reminded of these words.

-Another possibility is a combination of the words , the name Bel, or , the name Baal, and , which may be the name of a god Am (says BDB Theological Dictionary), or a Baal-specification (such as Baal-peor), or simply the word ('am), kinsman (on the father's side), or ('am), people, as used in names like Amram and Rehoboam, or ('im), the preposition 'with,' such as found in the name Immanuel (With Us Is God).
+Another possibility is a combination of the words בל, the name Bel, or בעל, the name Baal, and any of the words עם listed above, which may be the name of a god Am (says BDB Theological Dictionary), or a Baal-specification (such as Baal-peor), or simply the word עם ('am), kinsman (on the father's side), or עם ('am), people, as used in names like Amram and Rehoboam, or עם ('im), the preposition 'with,' such as found in the name Immanuel (With Us Is God).